 While it is still good practice to minimize highly stimulating activities, such as use of screens and smartphones, relative rest is preferred, with gradual return to regular activities by using pacing techniques and taking breaks.
 These strategies help to ensure that symptoms do not increase and optimize the chances of having a speedy recovery.

-Learn more about our Lifespan Concussion Care Center.
+Learn more about our Physical Medicine and Rehabilitation Center.

 About the Author:

 Physical Medicine and Rehabilitation